METRORail: Phase II

 METRORail Phase II was included as part of the METRO Solutions Transit System Plan (aka Metro Solutions Plan or 2025 Regional Transit Plan) that was placed before voters on the November 4, 2003 ballot.
 Phase II included six proposed light rail segments to complement and extend the Main Street line, then under construction.

 Voters approved the $1.23 billion Phase II expansion of the as-yet unopened system, including four new lines.
 Critics of the system opposed METRO for spending public funds for "educational advertisements" about the proposed system, which critics claimed promote the referendum.
 Critics further claimed that the main political action committee (PAC) supporting the bond had a conflict of interest because it received over US$100,000 in contributions from contractors and equipment suppliers for METRORail who stood to gain financially from its expansion.
 By 2004, Rep. DeLay was hailing the leadership team at METRO for both its "vision for a mobile Houston region, and the kind of open minds and flexible management style it will take to realize that vision", adding that "[METRO] are holding a forum to look at all forms of technology and how those technologies fit into the mobility in Houston"; at least one observer noted that DeLay was advocating for "innovative rail solutions", not light rail.

 In 2004, an alternatives analysis selected a shorter route for the Southeast Corridor.

 The North and Southeast corridors received their records of decision from the Federal Transit Administration (FTA) in July 2008.
-Construction began in July 2009 on the 5.3 mi North/Red Line Extension (North Corridor), including nine stations from UH–Downtown to the Northline Transit Center Station.
+Construction began in July 2009 on the 5.3 mi North/Red Line Extension (North Corridor), including nine stations from UH–Downtown to the Northline Transit Center/HCC.
 The 6.6 mi Purple Line (Southeast Corridor), with ten stations, and the 3.3 mi Green Line, with nine stations, also began construction in July 2009.
 According to the project schedules, the Red Line Extension would enter revenue service by 2013 and the Green Line by 2014.
 However, METRO announced on September 9, 2010 that the opening dates for the Red Line Extension, Purple and Green lines had been pushed back to 2014 and by September 2014, the start date had slipped back to April 4, 2015.